open-telemetry/oteps/text/trace/0170-sampling-probability.md

 context.
 Using the parent trace sampling probability, instead of the root, allows individual spans in a trace to control the sampling probability of their descendents in a sub-trace that use `ParentBased` sampler.
-Such techniques are refered to as _parent trace sampling_ techniques.
+Such techniques are referred to as _parent trace sampling_ techniques.

 Parent trace sampling probability may be thought of as the probability